eevee/eev.ee/content/2017-08-13-nazis-are-bad.markdown

 So, what to do about this?

 "[Ignore them](https://twitter.com/splcenter/status/896370696158400512)" is a popular option, often espoused to bullied children by parents who have never been bullied, shortly before they resume complaining about passive-aggressive office politics.
-The trouble with ignoring them is that, just like in smaller communitiest, they have a tendency to _fester_.
+The trouble with ignoring them is that, just like in smaller communities, they have a tendency to _fester_.
 They take over large chunks of influential Internet surface area like 4chan and Reddit; they help get an inept buffoon elected; and then they start to have torch-bearing rallies and run people over with cars.

 4chan illustrates a kind of corollary here.
 Anyone who's steeped in Internet Culture™ is surely familiar with 4chan; I was never a regular visitor, but it had enough influence that I was still _aware_ of it and some of its culture.
 It was always thick with irony, which grew into a sort of ironic detachment — perhaps one of the major sources of the recurring online trope that having feelings is bad — which proceeded into ironic racism.